spatialthoughts/qgis-tutorials/source/docs/building_a_python_plugin.rst

    [ Download PDF `A4 <../pdf/building_a_python_plugin_a4.pdf>`_ `Letter
    <../pdf/building_a_python_plugin_letter.pdf>`_ ]

 Plugins are a great way to extend the functionality of QGIS.
-You can wrote plugins using Python that can range from adding a simple button to a toolbar to sohpisticated toolkits.
+You can write plugins using Python that can range from adding a simple button to sohpisticated toolkits.
 This tutorial will outline the process involved in setting up your development environment, designing the user interface for a plugin and writing code to interact with QGIS.
 Please review the